displaydata/view-dc-events/README.md

 **NOTE:** The `./develop.sh ingest` script will start the containers and load the saved objects. `./develop.sh update` is only required if you wish to update the saved objects
+-->

 ## Ingesting directly from Dynamic Central

 This docker-compose setup can be used for ingesting and analysing Dynamic Solution's live user events.
-In this instance there are no saved log files to ingest from the `logs` directory but logstash listens on port `5044` waiting for the various filebeat instances to forward the user events generated on each server.

 In order to set up `view-dc-events` to ingest Dynamic Central user events do the following on a Linux VM instance that already has docker and docker-compose installed: